 Treat autoimmune hepatitis with corticosteroids and transition to maintenance treatment with azathioprine or mycophenolate mofetil.

-Encourage diet and exercise for weight loss in patients with nonalcoholic fatty liver disease.
+Encourage diet and exercise for weight loss (10% if possible) in patients with nonalcoholic fatty liver disease (NAFLD).